alphagov/govuk-frontend/docs/contributing/github-actions.md

 Sometimes you may run into issues where parts of GitHub Actions workflows are cached in a corrupted state.

-If a new pull request does not have a cache reference it'll check if a cache with the same key exists on the `main` branch.
+If a new pull request triggers a GitHub Actions workflow that does not have a cache reference, the workflow will check if a cache with the same key exists on the `main` branch.

-So you must remove the cache on `main` as well, if needed.
+This means you must remove the cache on `main` as well, if needed.

 You can delete the cache from https://github.com/alphagov/govuk-frontend/actions/caches or using the GitHub CLI (`gh cache delete --all`).